What is osteopathy? Osteopathy is a holistic approach to treating a wide range of aches, pains and stiffness anywhere in the body.

 POSTURE RELATED PROBLEMS

 Very few of us have good posture.
 So, this may be exacerbating by sitting at a desk for long periods.
+Unfortunately, the sedentary lifestyle is the most common root cause of health problems developing.
+Those may include:

 PROBLEMS RELATED TO REPETITIVE ACTION